bandanna2k/parkrun-stats/README.md

 - Result 1716791313481, 1716794154811

-- Add deltas to attendance processor
+- Add deltas to attendance processor(Stalled until we can confirm attendance records)

 - Top 10 at course surely can be done with 1 processor
   Related: Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.
-Hopefully done now.
-Top 10 DAO might not be needed anymore. (wait til June)
+  (Stalled until we can confirm this doesn't take that long, waiting until June 2nd, top 10 DAO might not be needed anymore.

 - Speed stats for the year